TechRuler/AchievableScript/README.md

 Code Editing: Edit code with syntax highlighting and other editing features.
 Sidebar for File Management: Manage files and folders with a built-in sidebar.
 File Operations: Perform operations such as renaming, removing, and creating files and directories.
-Installation
-To use My-Editor, clone the repository and follow these steps:

-Install dependencies:

-bash
-Copy code
-pip install -r requirements.txt
-Run the editor:

-bash
-Copy code
-python main.py
 #Contributing
 Contributions are welcome!
 If you want to contribute to My-Editor, fork the repository and submit a pull request.